 1. Form IN01 contains all the basic information about your new company, including the names and addresses of all directors, details of the share capital, the type of business you are going to undertake, and the registered office address.

 2. Memorandum of Association – this contains the name and address of the initial subscribers to the new limited company (shareholders), and shows the intention of each party mentioned to subscribe to at least one share.

 3. Articles of Association – these describe how the company is to be run.
 Since the Companies Act 2006 became law, new ‘model articles’ can now be used when you set up a company, unless for some reason you wish to provide your own Articles.

 How do you form a limited company?

-There are three common ways to incorporate a new company, although in each case, exactly the same information is submitted to Companies House.
+There are two common ways to incorporate a new company, although in each case, exactly the same information is submitted to Companies House.

 Company Bug’s main focus is on private limited companies, as described above.